Édouard Stern: Early life

 Édouard Stern was born in 1954 to one of France's wealthiest families, the owners of the private investment house Banque Stern.
-His father, Antoine Jean Stern, is a descendant of a notable family of bankers, going back to 19th-century Frankfurt, and his mother was Christiane Laroche, former wife of French journalist and politician Jean-Jacques Servan-Schreiber.
-He is the great grandson of Edgard Stern.
+His father, Antoine Jean Stern, is a descendant of the Stern family of bankers, who came to prominence in 19th-century Frankfurt, and his mother was Christiane Laroche, former wife of French journalist and politician Jean-Jacques Servan-Schreiber.
+He was the great grandson of Edgard Stern.

-Keen to follow in his father's footsteps, Stern graduated from the Ecole Supérieure des Sciences Economiques et Commerciales (ESSEC Business School) in Paris with a degree in finance before joining the family's private investment house in 1977.
+Keen to follow in his father's footsteps, Stern graduated from the ESSEC Business School in Paris with a degree in finance before joining the family's private investment house in 1977.

 Career

 Aged 22, Stern took the reins of Banque Stern with a clear mandate to revitalize the nearly bankrupt institution.
-During the 1980s, Stern revamped the bank, expanding its activity in financial markets, as well as in mergers and acquisitions.
-In 1985, Stern sold the bank for 300 million francs ($60 million in 2005 dollars) to Lebanese investors.
-Thanks to a clause attached to the contract, Stern got to keep the copyright over his last name.
-Immediately after the sale went through, Stern started a new bank, with a similar name and business profile, drawing in many of his former clients.
-He sold this second institution for an estimated 1.75 billion francs in 1988 to the Swiss Bank Corporation (SBS, which will later merge with UBS to form UBS S.A.).
-As a result of these transactions, Stern shot up the ranks of the richest families in France, occupying the 38th spot, according to Forbes.
+During the 1980s, he revamped the bank, expanding its activity in financial markets, as well as in mergers and acquisitions.
+In 1985, Stern sold the bank for 300 million francs to Lebanese investors.
+Thanks to a clause attached to the contract, he retained the copyright over his surname.
+Immediately after the sale went through, he started a new bank, with a similar name and business profile, drawing in many of his former clients.
+He sold this second institution in 1988 for an estimated 1.75 billion francs, to the Swiss Bank Corporation (SBS, which would later merge with UBS to form UBS S.A.).
+As a result of these transactions, Stern moved up the ranks of the richest families in France, occupying the 38th spot, according to Forbes.

 In 1992, he joined Lazard Frères as managing partner and quickly became one of the firm's star bankers and heir-apparent.
-He tried to reduce overhead and bring in younger partners but clashed with Michel David-Weill, the bank's head and his father-in-law.
+He tried to reduce overheads and bring in younger partners, but clashed with Michel David-Weill, the bank's head and his father-in-law.
 He quit Lazard Frères in 1997 and set up his own investment fund, Investment Real Returns (IRR).
-He owned half and the remainder was held by Eurazeo, a Lazard holding company and Mainz Holdings Ltd., a U.S. Virgin Islands firm that Stern wholly owned.
+He owned half, with the remainder held by Eurazeo, a Lazard holding company and Mainz Holdings Ltd., a U.S. Virgin Islands firm that Stern wholly owned.
 He maintained cordial relations with David-Weill, who invested $300 million in IRR.

 In 2000, Stern bought shares in the London-based Delta PLC, an international engineering group that was revising its corporate strategy.
 His stake eventually increased to 26% and after applying considerable pressure, he was named non-executive chairman on 31 December 2003.
 In October 2003, Stern sued Rhodia, alleging false accounting and insider dealing.
 After Stern's death, Delta was taken over by the US company, Valmont.

 During his almost three decade long career, Stern amassed a fortune of more than a $1 billion through a series of "often brilliant business deals".
-His banking style was considered revolutionary for France's so-called "cozy capitalism", as Stern honed his skill at engineering hostile takeovers.
+His banking style was considered revolutionary for France's so-called "cozy capitalism", as he honed his skill at engineering hostile takeovers.